 To date we have completed 26 conservation projects, protecting over 3,600 acres of land.
 From the beautiful Bull River Valley to the shores of Morton Slough and the Pack River, this work is critical to preserving our area’s natural landscapes and resources that contribute to economic security and quality of life.
 KLT’s conservation programs have far-reaching and long-lasting impacts.

-We currently have four professional staff and an active Board of Directors, and we were recognized as an accredited land trust in February of 2016.
+We currently have five professional staff and an active Board of Directors, and we were recognized as an accredited land trust in February of 2016.
 KLT is one of just 411 accredited land trusts out of approximately 1,300 land trusts operating in the United States.

 Kaniksu Land Trust has adopted the Land Trust Alliance’s Standards and Practices to ensure that professional and ethical policies and procedures are applied to all KLT transactions and operations.
 KLT has gone through a rigorous independent organizational assessment to ensure that our processes and policies adhere to the highest standards for excellence.
 To learn more about accredition and what it means for KLT, click here.